filebrowser/docs/installation/README.md

     filebrowser/filebrowser
 ```

 By default, we already have a [configuration file with some defaults](https://github.com/filebrowser/filebrowser/blob/master/.docker.json) so you can just mount the root and the database.
 Although you can overwrite by mounting a directory to with a new config file.
+If you don't already have a database file, make sure to create a new empty file under the path you specified.
+Otherwise, Docker will create an empty folder instead of an empty file, resulting in an error when mounting the database into the container.